apecloud/kubeblocks/docs/user_docs/cli/kbcli_cluster_create_mysql.md

       --mode string                  Cluster topology mode.
 Legal values [standalone, replication, raftGroup]. (default "standalone")
       --monitoring-interval int      The monitoring interval of cluster, 0 is disabled, the unit is second.
       --proxy-enabled                Enable proxy or not.
-      --publicly-accessible          Specify whether the cluster can be accessed from the public Internet.
+      --publicly-accessible          Specify whether the cluster can be accessed from the public internet.
       --replicas int                 The number of replicas. (default 1) --storage float                Storage size, the unit is Gi. (default 20) --tenancy string               The tenancy of cluster.
 Legal values [SharedNode, DedicatedNode]. (default "SharedNode") --termination-policy string    The termination policy of cluster.
 Legal values [DoNotTerminate, Halt, Delete, WipeOut]. (default "Delete")
-      --version string               Cluster version, run "kbcli cv list --devel" to see all versions. (default "ac-mysql-8.0.30")
+      --version string               Cluster version.
 ```

 ### Options inherited from parent commands